FilipeMCruz/playlist-maker/README.md

 ## Query Features

-Query can be build using the following tokens:
+The query can be build using the following tokens:

 - Main options:
   - Play (creates a playlist);